a-patel/LiteXStorage/docs/Google.md

 Small library to abstract storing files to Google Cloud.
 Quick setup for Google Cloud and very simple wrapper for the Google Cloud to handle bucket instantiations.

+Very simple configuration in advanced ways.
 Purpose of this package is to bring a new level of ease to the developers who deal with Google Cloud Storage integration with their system.